tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 The `phenotypes` folders has two files: "test" and "validation" with IDs, the outcome phenotype and covariates.
-"Test" data is used to optimise the PRS and "validation" data is not used to estimate the PRS, it is just to assess model performance.
+"Test" data is used to optimise the PRS and "validation" data is is just to assess model performance, it is not used to estimate the PRS.

 The `genotypes` folders are in `plink1.9` format and are split by chromosome.
-These folders contain the genetic data for individuals in the phenotypes folder.
+These folders contain the genetic data for both test and validation individuals in the phenotypes folder.

 Test data will only be used for individuals with both genotype and phenotype